Helping Patients Afford INVOKAMET®

 Support for Patients using Commercial or Private Insurance

 Most eligible patients with commercial insurance may receive INVOKAMET® with a $0 co-pay every month.
-Per calendar year, up to a $3,000 annual program benefit.
+Per calendar year, up to a $3,000 annual program benefit, subject to monthly limits.
 This program is not available to individuals who use any state or federal government-subsidized healthcare program to cover a portion of medication costs, such as Medicare, Medicaid, TRICARE, Department of Defense of Veterans Administration.
 Offer for new enrollment expires December 31, 2017.
 For Massachusetts residents only, this offer is subject to change per state legislation.

 Learn more about the Janssen CarePath Savings Program, including full eligibility requirements, at https://www.invokamet.com/patient-support/savings-card, where the full eligibility requirements are shown.